Van Chancellor

-Van Winston Chancellor (born September 27, 1943) is a former college and professional basketball coach.
+Van Winston Chancellor (born September 27, 1943) is an American former college and professional basketball coach.
 He coached University of Mississippi women's basketball, Louisiana State University women's basketball, and the professional Houston Comets.
 He was named head coach of the Lady Tigers on April 11, 2007, replacing Pokey Chatman.
 In 2001, Chancellor was elected to the Women's Basketball Hall of Fame, located in Knoxville, Tennessee.
 He was enshrined as a member of the Naismith Memorial Basketball Hall of Fame in September 2007.
-Chancellor currently serves as an analyst for Southland Conference games on ESPN3.
+Chancellor is an analyst for Southland Conference games on ESPN3.

 Early years

 Chancellor played two years of basketball at East Central Junior College in Decatur, Mississippi, before transferring to Mississippi State University, where he earned a bachelor's degree in mathematics & physical education in 1965.

 During his senior year at Mississippi State, he served as head coach of the boys' basketball team at Noxapater High School.
 Chancellor went on to coach boys' and girls' basketball at Horn Lake High School and Harrison Central High School in Mississippi.
 He received his master's degree in physical education from the University of Mississippi in 1973.